ICOs

 Token creation:

 The project team then creates the tokens on a blockchain platform such as Ethereum.
-These tokens represent the invested capital or grant certain rights within the project.
+These tokens represent the invested capital or grant specific rights within the project.

 Marketing and advertising:

-The project is promoted through extensive marketing campaigns in parallel with the creation of the token.
+Parallel to token creation, the project is being promoted through extensive marketing campaigns.
 The aim is to attract investors and create awareness for the project.

 Crowdsale:

-During the ICO phase, investors can purchase the tokens created in exchange for established cryptocurrencies such as Bitcoin or Ethereum.
-This is the main financing phase of the project.
+During the ICO phase, investors can purchase the created tokens in exchange for established cryptocurrencies such as Bitcoin or Ethereum.
+This is the main funding phase of the project.

 Development:

-Once the crowdsale is complete, the funds raised are used to drive forward the development of the project and achieve the goals defined in the white paper.
-This includes both further technical development and the implementation of business strategies.
+After the crowdsale is completed, the funds raised will be used to advance the development of the project and achieve the goals defined in the white paper.
+This includes both technical development and the implementation of business strategies.

 ICOs offer a simple and efficient way to raise capital for innovative projects.

-ICOs enable broad participation by investors from all over the world.
+ICOs enable broad participation of investors from all over the world.

 The process of raising capital via ICOs is often faster than traditional methods such as venture capital.